nuitrcs/regex_workshop/part2.md

 ## Concept 1: Word Boundaries

-In [Part 1](part1.html), we wrote some regular expressions that matched across words.
+In [Part 1](part1.html), we wrote some regular expressions that matched across words or in the middle of words.
 Sometimes, we can use spaces to denote the edges of words, but what about cases where a word is followed by punctuation, or when a word starts a line of text?
 Luckily, we have a way to indicate a word boundary: `\b`.
 This doesn't match a specific character.
 Instead, it matches any transition between word (`\w`) and non-word (`\W`) characters.
 Recall from last time that word characters are letters, digits, and underscores (it gets more complicated with non-ASCII text, but the same concept applies).

 ### Example